Visiting the Lighthouse

 Security Gate Procedures

-When approaching the security gate, please be prepared to present the guard with proper identification for yourself as well as any other passengers who are 18 or older (a valid driver's license will work).
+When approaching the security checkpoints, please be prepared to present the guard with proper identification for yourself as well as any other passengers who are 18 or older (a valid driver's license will work).

 PLEASE NOTE: visitors from Illinois, Missouri, New Mexico, Minnesota, or Washington may require additional identification to enter through the security gate of NAS Pensacola.